Why these numbers?

 proven track record

-Monash Investors operates this website.
+Monash Investors operates this website as authorised representatives of Sanlam Private Wealth Pty Ltd ABN 18 136 960 775, AFSL 337 927 (“Sanlam”) for the provision of general financial product advice in relation to the Funds.
 All opinions and estimates on this website constitute judgements of Monash Investors and are subject to change without notice.
 The information on this website is provided for general information purposes only, and is not to be construed as solicitation of an offer to buy or sell any financial product.
 Accordingly reliance should not be placed on this website as the basis for making an investment, financial or other decisions.
 The information on this website does not take into account your investment objectives, particular needs or financial situation.
 Whilst every effort is taken to ensure the information on this website is accurate, its accuracy, reliability or completeness is not guaranteed.
-A product disclosure statement (PDS) issued by Perpetual dated 3 August 2015 is available for the Fund.
-You should obtain and consider the PDS before deciding whether to acquire, or continue to hold, an interest in the Fund.
-Initial applications for units in the Fund can only be made pursuant to the application form attached to the PDS.
+A product disclosure statement (PDS) and Target Market Determination (TMD) issued by Perpetual is available for the Funds on this website.
+You should obtain and consider the PDS and TMD before deciding whether to acquire, or continue to hold, an interest in the Funds.
+Initial applications for units in the Funds can only be made pursuant to the application form attached to the PDS.

 Performance figures contained on this website are not necessarily indicative of future returns and should be used as a general guide only.
 Returns on investments necessarily are volatile and subject to change and likely to vary from year to year.
 These returns are likely to vary from year to year.
 Returns have been calculated using exit prices after taking into account all ongoing fees, and assuming reinvestment of distributions.
 No allowance has been made for taxation.
 Future returns may bear no relationship to the historical information displayed.
 Returns in the Fund can be particularly volatile in the short term and in some periods may be negative.
-Neither Perpetual nor Monash Investors makes any guarantee or representation in regards to the performance of the Fund, nor specific rate of return to investors or the return of capital.
+Neither Perpetual nor Monash Investors makes any guarantee or representation in regards to the performance of the Funds, nor specific rate of return to investors or the return of capital.
+Reference to Target Distributions, is a target return only.
+There is no guarantee the Funds will meet its investment objective.
+The payment of a quarterly distribution is a goal of the Funds only and neither Monash Investors or Perpetual provide any representations or warranty (whether express or implied) in relation to the payment of any quarterly cash income.
+The Funds reserve the discretion to amend its distribution policy.